Privacy and Security Information

 What laws protect your privacy on our website?

-What is the security requirement for the browser?
+What is the security requirement for the web browser?

 The DMV website has security measures in place to protect against loss, misuse, or alteration of the information under our control.